digital-preservation/droid/README.md

 "file.jpg","fmt/1507"
 ~~~

-To remove even more noise from the output you can use the `-qc`, or `--quote-commas` switch which tells DROID to use quotes only where necessary:
+To remove even more noise from the output, you can use the `-qc`, or `--quote-commas` switch which tells DROID to use quotes only where necessary:

 ~~~console
 $ droid -qc -co NAME PUID -a file.jpg